Version: Unity 6 (6000.0)

 Property Description

-Time Slice Set the amount of CPU time in milliseconds per frame Unity spends uploading buffered Texture and Mesh data to the GPU.
-See LoadingTextureandMeshData.
+Time Slice Sets the amount of CPU time in ms per frame Unity spends uploading buffered texture and mesh data to the GPU.

-Buffer Size Set the size in megabytes of the Async Upload Buffer Unity uses to stream Texture and Mesh data for the to the GPU.
-See LoadingTextureandMeshData.
+Buffer Size Sets the size in MB of the asynchronous upload buffer Unity uses to stream texture and mesh data to the GPU.

-Persistent Buffer Indicates whether the upload buffer should persist even when there is nothing left to upload.
+Persistent Buffer Indicates whether the upload buffer persists when there’s nothing left to upload.

 Level of Detail